Community Music MA

 Fees and funding

 Postgraduate Loan: A Postgraduate Loan is available to help you pay for your Master’s course.
-Find out more about the .
+Find out more on the Government website.

 The tuition fee for 2019 entry to this postgraduate course is £12,750 for international students.

-Due to immigration laws, International Students on a Tier 4 visa must be studying full-time.
-For more information about Visa requirements and Short-term study visas, please visit the webpages.
+Due to immigration laws, International students on a Tier 4 visa must be studying full-time.

 You can apply directly to the course via our Apply Now links.
 Please select the variant of the course that you intend to undertake (e.g. full-time or part-time) as the link will take you to a customised form for the specific course.
 You will need to create a login and password and complete the online form.
 Please contact two referees in advance of submitting your application as an automated request will go out as soon as you submit, and your application will not be reviewed until both references are in place.